rubyonjets/jets/docs/_docs/shared-resources.md

       }
     }
   )
-  output("DeliveryCompleted")
+  output("DeliveryCompleted") # creates CloudFormation output
 end
 ```

-Understanding the general `resource` method is the key to adding any shared custom resource you require to a Jets application, so hopefully the explanation above helps.
+The `resource` method similiar to the `resource` method that's a part of [Custom Associated Resources]({% link _docs/associated-resources.md %}).
+It follows a similar expansion pattern though.
+With it, you can create any AWS resource in your Jets application.
+You can also create your own convenience wrapper methods and call `resource` and `output` as required: [Shared Resource Extensions]()

 ## IAM Permission

-The shared `Alert.output` lookup method requires read permission to the CloudFormation stack.
+The shared `Alert.lookup` lookup method requires read permission to the CloudFormation stack.
 This is automatically added to your application default IAM permissions when you are using Shared Resources and not have overriden the application wide IAM policy.

+Understanding the general shared `resource` method is the key to adding any shared custom resource you require to a Jets application, so hopefully the explanations above help.

-<a id="prev" class="btn btn-basic" href="{% link _docs/core-resource.md %}">Back</a>
+<a id="prev" class="btn btn-basic" href="{% link _docs/associated-resources.md %}">Back</a>
-<a id="next" class="btn btn-primary" href="{% link _docs/database-support.md %}">Next Step</a>
+<a id="next" class="btn btn-primary" href="{% link _docs/shared-resource-extensions.md %}">Next Step</a>
 <p class="keyboard-tip">Pro tip: Use the <- and -> arrow keys to move back and forward.</p>